luiscielak/EmpathyTotems/Design-Document.md

 #### Feature by Feature Design Description

-The data input is received as a ratio correlating challenge : skill levels.
+The data input is received as a ratio correlating challenge degree to skill level.
 This is represented among nine different zones based on Mihaly Csikszentmihalyi research on 'flow'.
+[List them here]

 The data is entered through a web-based mobile application designed for the iPhone.
+As The data is then stored in a database.
+The Arduino is loaded with custom software to fetch the emotion data from the database and interpreter it to a color pattern correlated to indicators based on the emotion data and Csikszentmihalyi research.

+A Processing application is running on a PC in order to continuously fetch emotion data from the server.
+This data is then interpreted by the software running on the Arduino.

+The data received and interpreted by the Arduino is then represented by an LED that constantly fluctuates through multiple color patters correlated to the user's emotion data.

 <!-- Features: Hardware -->
 Hardware: